Exercise: A children’s book cover

 The genre of the book in this design idea is clear, as is the title.
 I think the light text contrasting with the background captures the initial attention and the artwork invites children to find out more.
 I think it will definitely engage the more curious child who wants to find out more about animals around the world and where they live.

 I think this is the least successful of the design ideas.
 While the genre and title is clear, I don’t think the animals are engaging enough.
 Showing a mixture of forward facing and side views didn’t really work, there is no unity.

 I really underestimated the amount of work involved in this exercise.
 To think of multiple ideas, create thumbnails and visuals for each is very time consuming.
-I would still like to explore my layered idea and I also like the idea of having the animals engaging with each other a little more.
-I hope to come back to this if I have time towards the end of the unit.
+I would still like to explore some of the ideas I had here in the future.